BLOCKvIO/web-sdk/README.md

 # BLOCKv SDK for JavaScript

-## Overview

-The BlockV Web SDK allows you to interact with User Profiles and vAtoms through a series of easy to use api's.
+This is the official BLOCKv Web SDK.
+It allows you to easily integrate your own web apps into the BLOCKv Platform.

 ## Prerequisite: Request an App ID